 If the brain and other organs in the baby’s body are not receiving enough blood flow, it can also cause problems with oxygen flow and lack of life-sustaining substances.
 A long-time without reduced blood flow can force organs to shut down.

 OTHER CAUSES OF FATAL BIRTH INJURIES

-In many instances, it is the trauma a baby experiences that can cause fatal injuries.
+In many instances, it is the trauma of baby experiences that can cause fatal injuries.
 This includes bleeding during the pregnancy, spinal cord damage, untreated jaundice, uterine rupture, placenta previa, placental abruption, and more.

 Infant wrongful death is a serious issue that can occur during the pregnancy, during labor, or following the birth.
-When it’s caused by negligence, the family may have rights to pursue legal action against the negligent party.
+When it’s caused by negligence, the family may have the rights to pursue legal action against the negligent party.